gendronb/locate-m/README.md

 ### `locate-m(Line, Measure, Dimension_Name)`

-Locates a feature along a line by using measures stored as properties ("dimensions") according to Mapbox `geojson-coordinateProperties` proposal (https://github.com/mapbox/geojson-coordinate-properties).
+Locates a feature along a line by using measures (eg. timestamp) stored as additional properties ("dimensions").
+These dimensions must follow Mapbox's `geojson-coordinateProperties` proposal (https://github.com/mapbox/geojson-coordinate-properties).
-Similar to `LocateFeaturesAlongRoutes` in ArcGIS, but one feature at a time.
+Similar to `LocateFeaturesAlongRoutes` in ArcGIS, but one measure at a time.

 ### Use Cases

-- Locating pictures along a GPX track (X, Y, Z, timestamp) using the "Date and Time" EXIF field.
+- Locating pictures along a GPX track (X, Y, Z, timestamp) using a "Date and Time" EXIF field.
 - Locating incidents along a pipeline or road by using an arbitrary measure system.